-Turning to actual anomalies found in traffic, we can get a qualitative sense of how distinct anomalies form clusters by looking at Figure 7.
-This figure shows the set of anomalies detected in three weeks of Géant data.
+We can get a qualitative sense of how distinct anomalies form clusters by looking at Figure 8.
+This figure shows the position in entropy space of each anomaly detected in one week of the Abilene dataset.
+Two 2-D projections are shown in the figure.
 The figure shows that anomalies detected in traffic are spread very irregularly in entropy space, forming fairly clear clusters.

+Comparing clusters across views suggests that most clusters are narrowly bounded in at least two dimensions (usually three or even all four dimensions).
+A clearer view of this property can be obtained from 3-D plots.
+In Figure 9 we show the four 3-D plots that can be formed from our four-dimensional data.
+The figure shows the set of anomalies detected in all three weeks of Geant data.
+This figure shows that clusters are equally present in the Geant data.
 Furthermore, it shows that how clusters are bounded in each dimension.
 Many clusters are "clumps," which are tightly bounded in three dimensions.
 Other clusters appear as bands which are tightly bounded in two dimensions.
 The fact the clusters are generally tightly localized in entropy space suggests that clustering may be effective as a tool for classifying anomalies found in traffic.
-We explore the potential for this approach in the next section.

-7.2 Clusters and Classes
+7.3 Clusters and Classes

-Although Figure 7 exhibits clusters on visual examination, an algorithmic approach to analyzing these spatial anomaly patterns involves two questions: (1) What is the best method for dividing data such as these into clusters?
+Although Figures 8 and 9 appear to exhibit clusters on visual examination, an algorithmic approach to analyzing these spatial anomaly patterns involves two questions: (1) What is the best method for dividing data such as these into clusters?
 And, (2) what is the relationship between the clusters found and the classification of the anomalies present?